KernCore91/-SC-Cry-of-Fear-Weapons-Project/README.md

 If you're wondering if we have permission to port them, you can check it out [here](https://i.imgur.com/0oqlaro.png).
 You are permitted to use the assets of this pack and only the weapon models from Cry of Fear AS LONG AS:
 * you give propper credits
 * you don't earn any money from them.
-Maps are still forbidden to be ported.
+Maps are still forbidden to be ported;
+* Convert the code to any other programming language.

 ## Updates